-If you live in Northern India, then you must be quite familiar with Ivy Gourd or Kundru aka Kundri.
-These are relatively similar to Pointed Gourd or Parwal in terms of looks but greatly vary in taste.
+Throughout the summers, this veggie also known as Coccinia, Tindora, or Tendli often makes an appearance in dinner meals as Kundri Subji.
+If you live in Northern India I am sure you are familiar with Ivy Gourd or Kundru aka Kundri.
+They look the same as Pointed Gourd or Parwal however, they taste so different.
 A little bit smaller in size, they have a smooth texture on the outside.
-This crunchy vegetable, also known as dondakaya, becomes even tastier when it ripens and gets a bright red colour inside.
+This crunchy vegetable, also known as, dondakaya, becomes even tastier when it ripens and gets a bright red (or orange) color inside.

 Don’t get scared if you read different names to this vegetable.
 I mean till now, I think this is the one which has these many names.
-Usually known as Kundru or Kundri, its scientific name is Coccinia grandis, Scarlet Gourd, Tendli and Telakochu in our native Bangla.
+Usually known as Kundru or Kundri, its scientific name is Coccinia grandis, Scarlet Gourd, Tendli and Telakochu in our native Bangla

 Kundri/Kundru/Tindora – Not a regular veggie in Bengali cuisine!

-How to make Kali Mirch Kundri ki Sabji – Ingredients list
+Ingredients for Kali Mirch Kundri ki Sabji

 - Kundri or Tindora